Just as different people react to spicy food in various ways, the same testosterone ester can have different effects on users.

 2) It can also convert into DHT (dihydrotestosterone), a more potent androgen.

-3) Lastly, testosterone can convert into estrogen, a process that is often undesired.
+3) Lastly, it can convert into estrogen, a process that is often undesired.

 The impact of these functions can vary greatly among individuals due to factors such as genetics, age, and ethnicity.
 Additionally, the presence of aromatase enzymes or deficiencies in their levels can also play a role.